Warsaw: Demographics

-Demographically, Warsaw was the most diverse city in Poland, with significant numbers of foreign-born residents.
-In addition to the Polish majority, there was a large and thriving Jewish minority.
-According to the Imperial Census of 1897, out of the total population of 638,000, Jews constituted 219,000 (equivalent to 34%).
-Prior to the Second World War, Warsaw hosted the world's second largest Jewish population after New York – approximately 30 percent of the city's total population in the late 1930s.
+Demographically, Warsaw was the most diverse city in Poland.
+Prior to World War II, Warsaw hosted the world's second largest Jewish population after New York – approximately 30 percent of the city's total population in the late 1930s.
 In 1933, 833,500 out of 1,178,914 people declared Polish as their mother tongue.
 There was also a notable German community.
 The ethnic composition of contemporary Warsaw is incomparable to the diversity that existed for nearly 300 years.
 Most of the modern-day population growth is based on internal migration and urbanisation.
+In the 2021 census, 98.78% of Warsaw residents identified themselves as Polish, 0.46% as Ukrainian, 0.31% as Belarusian and 0.21% as Jewish.

 In 1939, approximately 1,300,000 people resided in Warsaw; by 1945 the population had dropped to 420,000.
 During the first years after the war, the population growth rate was high and the city soon began to suffer from the lack of flats and dwellings to house new incomers.
 The first remedial measure was the enlargement of Warsaw's total area (1951) – however the city authorities were still forced to introduce limitations; only the spouses and children of permanent residents as well as some persons of public importance (renowned specialists, artists, engineers) were permitted to stay.
 This negatively affected the image of an average Warsaw citizen, who was perceived as more privileged than those migrating from rural areas, towns or other cities.
 While all restrictions on residency registration were scrapped in 1990, the negative opinion of Varsovians in some form continues to this day.

+Warsaw metropolitan area is an example of the development of a strongly polarized region.
+The capital, along with its immediate surroundings, concentrates over half of the demographic potential of the Masovian Voivodeship, 2/3 of residents with higher education, and 3/4 of larger economic entities employing more than 50 workers.

+Current demographic development trends are as follows: